Yubico/webauthn-recovery-extension/README.md

     registered credential.

-When identifying the user and building the `allowCredentials` list, please consider the [risk of privacy leak via Credential IDs](#sctn-credential-id-privacy-leak).
+When identifying the user and building the `allowCredentials` list, please consider the [risk of privacy leak via Credential IDs][privacy-cons].

 As an alternative to proceeding to register a new credential for the backup authenticator, the RP MAY choose to not replace the lost credential with the new